chiefenne/PyAero/docs/ui_GUI.rst

 Zooming is activated by pressing and holding the left mouse button.
 While dragging the mouse, a rubberband rectangle is drawn.
 This rectangle indicates the area which will be zoomed when releasing the left mouse button.
-In order to avoid accidential zooming, a minimum size rectangle has to show up.
+In order to avoid accidential zooming too deep, a minimum size rectangle has to show up.
-A valid zoom rectangle is indicated by changing its background to a transparent blueish color (the minimum allowed size can be set in ``Settings.py`` by changing the value of *RUBBERBANDSIZE*).
+A valid zoom rectangle is indicated by changing its background to a transparent blueish color (the minimum allowed size can be set in ``Settings.py`` by changing the value of **RUBBERBANDSIZE**).
 In order to zoom in deeper, the rubberband rectangle can be subsequently used.

 Zoom limits (**MINZOOM**, **MAXZOOM**) are set in the file ``Settings.py``.